Remarks on the vanishing viscosity process of state-constraint Hamilton-Jacobi equations: Introduction

-We focus on this Hamiltonian in our paper, which follows the setting of \cite{Lasry1989}, where the specific structure of the Hamiltonian enables more explicit estimates for the solution of \eqref{eq:PDEeps}.
-In fact, for $1<p\leq 2$, the solution to equation \eqref{eq:PDEeps} is the value function associated with a minimization problem in stochastic optimal control theory with state constraints (\cite{fabbri_stochastic_2017,Lasry1989}).
-We briefly recall the setting and all the domains and target spaces are omitted for simplicity.
-For a given stochastic control $\alpha(\cdot)$, we can solve for a solution (a state process) of the feedback control system
+When $1<p\leq 2$, equation \eqref{eq:PDEeps} describes the value function associated with a minimization problem in stochastic optimal control with state constraints (\cite{fabbri_stochastic_2017, Lasry1989}).
+We briefly recall the setting as follows.
+For a given stochastic control $\alpha(\cdot)$, we look for a solution (a state process) of the feedback control system